Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

-You can influence and persuade at the highest level.
+- Influence and persuade at the highest level

 And none of those skills come via any tick sheet.